-12.1 All rule changes or proposals must be received at the Inboard Office on or before October 31 of each year.
-Each proposal received will be put on the agenda for the next IRC meeting during the APBA Annual Meeting.
+- 12.1.1 All rule changes or proposals must be received at the Inboard Office on or before December 1 of each year.
+All rule changes or proposals must be received by the Inboard Office on or before December 1st.
+If a rule change is received after December 1st, the rule change or proposal must be submitted and supported by a member of the IRC to be added to the meeting agenda.
+Each proposal received will - be put on the agenda for the next IRC meeting during the APBA Annual Meeting.
 All such racing rules approved by the IRC will go into effect the following November 1.
 Should an approved rule be of an emergency nature, the IRC could request the APBA Board of Directors to approve such for the present racing season.
 If a racing rule change proposal is received by October 31, but could not be presented or completed during the Annual Meeting, the IRC could act and finalize said proposal after the Annual Meeting but no later than May 1.
-The Inboard Chairman, Chief Inspector and Class Representative shall receive copies of submitted proposals.

-12.2 If said rule change affects an existing rule, the existing rule including rule number, section, paragraph and page number should be copied as it now reads from the most recently available rule book.
+The Inboard Chairman, Chief Inspector and Class Representative shall receive copies of submitted proposals - 12.1.2 If said rule change affects an existing rule, the existing rule including rule number, section, paragraph and page number should be copied as it now reads from the most recently available rule book.
 Following the existing rule, state the proposed rule with all changes incorporated into the text of the rule.
 If the new rule does not change an existing rule, state the location in the rule book (i.e.: new rule number, paragraph or section and page number) where the new rule would best be placed into text of the rules.
 Briefly summarize the reason for the rule change or new rule proposal.
 Explain why the proposed rule change should be incorporated into the rules.

-12.2.1 If said rule is a technical rule specific to a single class, only active owners in the said class are eligible to submit the proposal.
+12.1.3 If said rule is a technical rule specific to a single class, only active owners in the said class are eligible to submit the proposal.
 See rule 12.3 to define active owner.

-12.3 Should the Inboard Chairman deem a class survey necessary, the following shall apply:
+12.1.5 Should the Inboard Chairman deem a class survey necessary, the following shall apply:

 - All surveys will be conducted through the Inboard Office with the results available prior to the National Convention. - The surveys will be sent to active owners affected pertaining to the proposed rule change.
-In this instance, the term "active owner" shall be construed to mean anyone who has participated in the current or prior race year. - Surveys shall be submitted to the Inboard Office on or before October 31 of each year to allow time for the survey to be processed and returned.
+In this instance, the term "active owner" shall be - construed to mean anyone who has participated in the current or prior race year. - Class racing rules should be submitted through class representatives.

-• Class racing rules should be submitted through class representatives.
-12.4 All rule changes must be published in Propeller.
+12.1.4 All rule changes must be published in Propeller.
 All changes so published become effective at that time.
 A "Rule Change Notice" mailed to all affected members becomes effective thirty (30) days from date mailed.